mintopia/flights/README.md

     ->get();
 ```

-By default it searches for flights for one passenger, but you can add more:
+By default, it searches for flights for one passenger, but you can add more:

 ```php
 use Mintopia\Flights\Enums\PassengerType;